SomenMistri/intro_to_scRNA-seq/Lessons/Day_1.md

 - elucidate the changes in gene expression during differentiation processes or across time or states
 - identify genes that are differentially expressed in particular cell types between conditions (e.g., treatment or disease)
 - explore changes in expression among a cell type while incorporating spatial, regulatory, and/or protein information

+## Challenges of scRNA-seq analysis
+While scRNA-seq is a powerful and insightful method for the analysis of gene expression with single-cell resolution, there are many challenges and sources of variation that can make the analysis of the data complex or limited.
+Throughout the analysis of scRNA-seq data, we will try to account for or regress out variation due to the various sources of uninteresting variation in our data.
+**Overall, the following is recommend:**

+- Do not perform single-cell RNA-seq unless it is necessary for the experimental question of interest.
+Could you answer the question using bulk sequencing, which is simpler and less costly?
+Perhaps FACS sorting the samples could allow for bulk analysis?
+- Understand the details of the experimental question you wish to address.
+The recommended library preparation method and analysis workflow can vary based on the specific experiment.
+- Avoid technical sources of variability, if possible:
+	- Discuss experimental design with experts prior to the initiation of the experiment
+	- Isolate RNA from samples at same time
+	- Prepare libraries at same time or alternate sample groups to avoid batch confounding
+	- Do not confound sample groups by sex, age, or batch

 ## Let's analyze a publicly available scRNA-seq dataset
 To understand and perform scRNA-seq data analysis, let's use a publicly available dataset with a specific research goal.
 Please click this [link](https://rupress.org/jem/article/220/1/e20220503/213546/WNT-signaling-in-the-tumor-microenvironment) to go to the journal webpage.